 Risk assessment on Super T-hangar construction would look at what might happen to the expected return on investment if demand does not materialize as expected.
 The pro forma uses a 95 percent occupancy, which is considered high but reasonable given the waiting list for aircraft storage at TRK.
 Factors that could negatively affect occupancy include aircraft owners electing to store their aircraft at other airports and electing to store them in other facilities at TRK if they became available.
-Unique to Scenario 2, an increase in rental price may negatively impact demand as aircraft owners look for lower cost options.
+An increase in rental rate (Scenarios 2-6) may negatively impact demand as aircraft owners look for lower cost options.
 If this were to occur, TTAD would need to raise rents even more to break even, which could further depress demand.
 A risk of a downturn with the economy may also impact the demand for hangars, typically for the smallest hangars.

 A traditional method for evaluating the risk of lower than expected demand is a Monte Carlo simulation, which would run thousands of trials with different levels of occupancy to determine what the most likely returns would be if demand was less than expected.
-Given that three of the five scenarios, not considering the NPV of Scenario 2, Cost Recovery, produced negative NPVs, it has been determined that Monte Carlo should not be run at this time.
-An average vacancy rate of no more than 6.3 percent is required throughout the life of the building for TRK to recover the costs in Scenario 5 - Market Rate.
-An average vacancy rate higher than 6.3 percent would result in a negative NPV.
+Four of the six scenarios produced negative NPVs; therefore, it has been determined that Monte Carlo should not be run at this time.
+An average vacancy rate of no more than 12 percent is required throughout the life of the building for TRK to recover the costs in Scenario 6 - Market Rate.
+An average vacancy rate higher than 12 percent would result in a negative NPV.
 Therefore, the NPVs presented should be considered "best case" with high demand and actual returns could be lower.